trailheadlabs/outerspatial-map-library/api/index.md

 * (Optional) `clickable` (Boolean): Should interactivity (click) operations be enabled for this layer?
 Defaults to `true`.
 * (Optional) `description` (String): A description for the layer.
 Used by some [controls](#controls) and [modules](#modules).
 * (Optional) `dynamicAttribution` (String): The URL of a [dynamic attribution](http://blogs.esri.com/esri/arcgis/2012/08/15/dynamic-attribution-is-here/) endpoint for the service.
-* (Optional) `layers` (String): A comma-delimited string of the ArcGIS Server integer layer identifiers to bring into the OuterSpatial.js layer.
+* (Optional) `layers` (String): A comma-delimited string of the ArcGIS Server integer layer identifiers to bring into the OuterSpatial Map Library layer.
 * (Optional) `name` (String): A name for the layer.
 Used by some [controls](#controls) and [modules](#modules).
 * (Optional) `popup` (String, Object, or Function): Configures the contents of the overlay's [popups](#using-popups).